Mr-TalhaIlyas/OpenCV-with-CUDA-support/README.md

     $ cd opencv-4.5.2
     $ mkdir build
     $ cd build
 Configure following as per your requirements.
-I am installing in conda env so if you want to install in virtual env follow steps in Ref 1 at the end.
+I am installing in conda env so if you want to install in virtual env follow steps in Ref 1 at the end. *Edit paths accordingly*
 ```
 cmake -D CMAKE_BUILD_TYPE=RELEASE \
--D CMAKE_INSTALL_PREFIX=/home/talha/anaconda3/envs/cvof \
+-D CMAKE_INSTALL_PREFIX=/home/<user-name>/anaconda3/envs/<env-name> \
 -D WITH_TBB=ON \
 -D ENABLE_FAST_MATH=1 \
 -D CUDA_FAST_MATH=1 \